 FIEF proposals may be submitted on a rolling basis; however, the FIEF Committee conducts a monthly review of applications during the academic year.
 Proposals will not be reviewed during university breaks or holidays.
 Units may request FIEF support of up to 50% of salary and benefits, with a maximum of $50,000 per year, for up to 3 years.
-The FIEF Committee will respond to proposals for FIEF funding on the basis of strategic efforts to increase faculty diversity.
-The academic unit may justify a funding request based on:
+The academic unit may justify a funding request based on variables including:

 - an established comparison-driven disparity between expected and actual numbers of women or minority faculty (e.g., annual affirmative action report of the MU campus) and/or

 - an established mission-driven diversity priority (e.g., related to curriculum, advising, etc.)

-Mission-driven priorities flow from the academic unit’s strategic plan or Inclusive Excellence plan and will ideally be documented in other areas such as the faculty meeting minutes or annual reports.
-Alternatively, a department or division should explain the measures they have taken to make their teaching, research, service, and economic development mission more inclusive, and how the skills and abilities of the candidate would further their inclusion and diversity goals.
+Mission-driven priorities flow from the academic unit’s strategic plan and will ideally be documented in other areas such as the faculty meeting minutes or annual reports.

 The unit must obtain approval to hire from the provost/provost-designee prior to making the request for FIEF funding.
 Additionally, the unit must comply with all the university’s recruitment and hiring procedures.
 This is particularly important when abridged hiring processes are used.
 If a unit identifies more than one potential hire from a single job posting, the unit may make multiple FIEF requests provided the provost/provost designee approves hiring multiple lines.

-Funds are only transferred when the faculty member has resumed their employment (i.e. after their start date).
+Funds are only transferred when the faculty member has assumed their employment.
 Additionally, the funds disbursed in the first year are actual expenses only, meaning if a faculty member starts after Sept.
 1, the disbursed funds will be prorated.